skupperproject/skupper-router/docs/notes/multi-key-tcp-listeners.md

 ## Implementation notes

 * Deletion of a service address entity does not affect already existing client connections targeting that address.
-* If multiple service addresses share the same value, those addresses will be ordered non-deterministically by the router.
+* In case of the `priority` strategy, if multiple service addresses share the same value, those addresses will be ordered non-deterministically by the router.
 I.e. if there are two addresses with the same value, and that value is the highest priority, and both addresses are reachable, the router will arbitrarily choose one of those addresses to be treated as the currently highest priority address.
 * Each listener address holds a reference to the parent listener adaptor hence it is not allowed to delete a multi-address listener if it has any associated address.
 * A vanflow record of type `VFLOW_RECORD_LISTENER`is created for each individual address of a multi-address listener.
 The record begins and ends when the address is created and deleted, respectively.
 Vanflow records of the same multi-address listener have the same listener name.